 Community Action Partnership of Suburban Hennepin assistance programs.

 The Community Action Partnership of Suburban Hennepin administers a variety of assistance programs for the low income and less fortunate.
+Grants for paying bills, debt help, job programs and other services are arranged.
 Families with children, seniors, and the disabled can get help from the community action partnership.

 Some of the programs offered include Energy Bill Assistance, Homeownership Services, Foreclosure Prevention, Home Rehab Services, and Rental Assistance and Support.
 These support both homeowners and renters in the region.